 With all the warnings to not put the q tip into your ear, most of us continue to do so.
 Interested?
 Dr. Marc Blatstein has the answer.
 Please look for our next published article.
 Theses topics will cover (lower extremity) as well as your overall health.

-Marc Blatstein DPM, comments that Peripheral Neuropathy is a nerve condition that may affect the arms, hands, legs, and feet.
+Marc Blatstein comments that Peripheral Neuropathy is a nerve condition that may affect the arms, hands, legs, and feet.
 The most common form of peripheral Neuropathy is due to diabetes.
 Mostly it affects your arms & hands, Legs & feet.